dsn0w/SimEmotion/README.md

 The requirements are the same as for CLIP (https://github.com/openai/CLIP).

 The datasets and splits are referenced from the WSCNet(https://github.com/sherleens/WSCNet).
-Thanks again to JufengYang's and his team.
+Special thanks to Prof. Jufeng Yang and his team.

 More information to be updated.